 However, this is anticipated by a brief bucolic summary of what Americans want and deserve:

-Americans want great schools for their children, safe neighborhoods for their families, and good jobs for themselves.
-These are the just and reasonable demands of a righteous public.
+children, safe neighborhoods for their families, and good jobs for themselves.

 This continues from the previous section, in which Trump says that the purpose of a nation is to serve its citizens (drawing a distinction between the collective idea of nationhood and the sum of atomostic "citizens" who make "demands."
 Although the word "demands" suggests harshness, this is tempered with the adjectives "just and reasonable" followed by the description of the public itself as "righteous" (with its connotations of religious rectitude).